Second-Coming/second-coming/second.md

 1871 April 9, (see 1832 September 22, [D&C
 84:1-5,31,32](https://www.lds.org/scriptures/dc-testament/dc/84.1-5,31,32?lang=eng#1))
-Apostle Orson Pratt: “*... a temple will be reared on the spot that has been selected, [by the *finger* of the Lord] and the corner-stone of which has been laid, in the generation when this revelation was given;
-we just as much expect this as we expect the sun to rise in the morning and set in the evening....
+Apostle Orson Pratt: “*... a temple will be reared on the spot that has been selected, [by the Finger of the Lord] and the corner-stone of which has been laid, **in the generation when this revelation was given**; we just as much expect this as we expect the sun to rise in the morning and set in the evening....
 But says the objector, "thirty-nine years have passed away."
-What of that?
-The generation has not passed away; all the people that were living thirty-nine years ago have not passed away;
+What of that? **The generation has not passed away; all the people that were living thirty-nine years ago have not passed away;
-but before they do pass away this will be fulfilled.”* (Journal of Discourses, vol. 14, p.
+but before they do pass away this will be fulfilled.”*** (Journal of Discourses, vol. 14, p.
 275 <http://journalofdiscourses.com/14/38> )

 1874 June 14, (see 1832 September 22, [D&C
 84:1-5,31,32](https://www.lds.org/scriptures/dc-testament/dc/84.1-5,31,32?lang=eng#1))
-Apostle Orson Pratt: *“God said, in the year 1832, before we were driven out of Jackson County, in a revelation ... that before that generation should all pass away, a house of the Lord should be built in that county....
+Apostle Orson Pratt: *“God said, in the year 1832, before we were driven out of Jackson County, in a revelation ... that **before that generation** should all pass away, a house of the Lord should be built in that county....
 This was given forty-two years ago.
-The generation then living was not only to commence a house of God in Jackson County, Missouri, but was actually to complete the same,... if you believe in these revelations you just as much expect the fulfillment of the revelation as of any one that God has ever given in these latter times,... we Latter-day Saints expect to return to Jackson County and to build a Temple there before the generation that was living forty-two years ago has all passed away.
-Well, then, the time must be **pretty near** when we shall begin the work.”* (Journal of Discourses, vol. 17,
+The generation then living was not only to commence a house of God in Jackson County, Missouri, but was actually to complete the same,... if you believe in these revelations you just as much expect the fulfillment of the revelation as of any one that God has ever given in these latter times,... we Latter-day Saints expect to return to Jackson County and to build a Temple there **before the generation that was living forty-two years ago has all passed away.** Well, then, the time must be **pretty near** when we shall begin the work.”* (Journal of Discourses, vol. 17,
 p.
 111 <http://journalofdiscourses.com/17/16> )